-- We developed an extensible, fine-grained taxonomy of risk categories and various attack vectors, along with an algorithmic process for top-down generation of test questions, which is designed to simulate the misuse risks of LLMs across various scenarios. - We explored methods like a novel fine-tuning strategy and rejection sampling to enhance the multi-turn inducement capabilities of the red-team agent.
+• We developed an expandable, fine-grained taxonomy of risk categories and various attack vectors, along with an algorithmic process for top-down generation of test questions, which is designed to simulate the misuse risks of LLMs across various scenarios.

+• We explored methods such as supervised finetuning and rejection sampling to enhance the multi-turn inducement capabilities of the redteam agent.
 We found that multi-turn red teaming substantially increase the probability of LLMs responding to malicious requests.
-109